-Long ago, coaches recognized the impressive results that high-intensity training had on their charges.
-Like most of today’s acolytes of intensity, some of them thought, “If a little is good, more must be better.”
+Long ago, coaches recognized the impressive results that high-intensity training had on their athletes.
+Like most of today’s prophets of intensity, some of them thought, “If a little is good, more must be better”.
 In other words, why waste our time training slowly when we could train fast for less time?
-This set the stage for a perfect real world test of the two opposing endurance-training philosophies of endurance.
+This set the stage for a real world test of the two opposing endurance-training philosophies of endurance.

 A lot!
 The sad reality is that you will NEVER reach you ultimate performance potential utilizing short high-intensity training exclusively.

-SkiMo involves a lot of time spent at high intensity in races so how can this argument hold.
-I mean after all, when you are kicking in the last 200 vertical meters toward the transition your HR is pegged right?
+Another source of this mis-conception is the illusion of specificity.
+TakeSkiMo racing.
+A sport that involves a lot of time spent at high intensity.
+So should we not train as we race?
+I mean after all, when you are kicking it up the last 200 vertical meters toward a transition your HR is pegged.
+Right?
 Your metabolism is running max-out with both the anaerobic and anaerobic systems shoveling as much coal into the boiler as they can muster.
-You’re not lollygagging up the track talking to your buds about the incredible newest ski from XYZ company during the race.
-So, why should you be doing that in your training?
+Right?
+So, shouldn’t you be doing that in your training?

 This is where the plot thickens.
 SkiMo, as in any endurance activity, the high-intensity training plays a critical role in ensuing success in competition.
 But, and this is a big but, it is only a small supplement to (not an replacement for) an already substantial aerobic base of training.
 Continue Reading: Sandcastles: A Model for Endurance Training